 Improving the quality of training samples

 It is necessary to distinguish between wrongly labeled samples and differences resulting from the natural variability of class signatures.
-When training data belongs to a large geographic region, the variability of vegetation phenology leads to different patterns being assigned to the same label.
+When working in a large geographic region, the variability of vegetation phenology leads to different patterns being assigned to the same label.
 A related issue is the limitation of crisp boundaries to describe the natural world.
 Class definitions use idealized descriptions (e.g., “a savanna woodland has tree cover of 50% to 90% ranging from 8 to 15 m in height”).
-In practice, the boundaries between classes are fuzzy and sometimes overlap, making it hard to distinguish between them.
+Class boundaries are fuzzy and sometimes overlap, making it hard to distinguish between them.
 To improve sample quality, sits provides methods for evaluating the training data.

 Datasets used in this chapter